drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 LW   |9096|0.192679
 RW    |6415|0.135888

 Positions are hardly ever updated once a player joins the league.
 This leads to some untrustworthy situations.
 Consider the game between the Ducks and Hawks on March 23rd 2022 (gameId: 2021021018).
-By the submitted roster sheet, Anaheim played with 1 left wing, 1 right wing and a rotating cast of 10 centers.
+By the submitted roster sheet, Anaheim played with 1 left wing, 1 right wing and a cast of 10 centers.
 On top of that, the league doesn't distinguish between left and right defenders.
 It is commonly brought into question how well a defender fairs playing on their off hand, or how shallow the league's RD depth is.
-Both can be settled with refined position labels, as well as other roster construction and performance evaluations.
-Our goal is to assigned one of the five positions to each skater observed in each game for the 2021/2022 season.
+Corrected position labels can settle these questions as well as other roster considerations.
+Our goal is to assigned one of the five positions to each skater observed in each game for the 2021/2022 regular season.

 # Data